oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### Aggregation and Solution Modifier

-Aggregation is applied only afterthe  `GROUP BY` operator is applied, but before the `OFFSET` and `LIMIT` operators are applied.
+Aggregation is applied only after the `GROUP BY` operator is applied, but before the `OFFSET` and `LIMIT` operators are applied.

 - If there is no GROUP BY operator, the aggregation is performed over the whole match results.
 - If there is a GROUP BY operator, the aggregation is applied over each group.